nibzdil/immutaball/README.md

-(You may also consider manually installing all deps with ‘cabal install --lib dep’ before building old deps like wires, to help it pick recent versions of dependencies, without later failing to choose newer dependencies because wires was earlier built with older dependencies and must be re-built.)
+(You may also consider manually installing all deps with ‘cabal install --lib dep’ before building old deps like wires, to help it pick recent versions of dependencies, without later failing to choose newer dependencies because wires was earlier built with older dependencies and must be re-built.
+Alternatively, comment out ‘wires’ from the .cabal file, run cabal build so it builds the dependencies except for ‘wires’, and then uncomment ‘wires’.)

 #### Semialign change